Skip to content

 Manual tracking is a good starting point.
 But as you begin tracking more and more prompts, it increasingly becomes harder and more time-consuming to manage.

-That’s when you should consider investing in an automated monitoring tool.
+That’s when you should consider investing in an automated AI visibility monitoring tool.

 The user-facing experience for LLMs are constantly changing; model versions, search features, reasoning levels, etc. To truly monitor your AI visibility, you need to understand how flexible your tool is at keeping up with changes.
 What good is tracking a ChatGPT prompt using 4o without search, if the consumers of your brand are using GPT5 with search?